 What About Foreign LLCs?

-The process outlined above works for domestic LLCs (those formed in Kansas), but what if your business is expanding to Kansas from another state?
-In this case, you can disregard the Articles of Organization because your LLC will take a different path.
+The process outlined above works for domestic LLCs (those formed in Arkansas), but what if your business is expanding to Arkansas from another state?
+If so, disregard the instructions above, because your LLC will follow a different route.

 Want Help Filing Your Articles of Organization?